Reproductive health and fertility

 • Make informed choices about your care if you want to start a family.

-• Understand how Crohn’s or Colitis may impact pregnancy loss or abortion.
+• Understand how Crohn’s or Colitis might impact abortion.

 Download this information (PDF)